SALA-AI-LATAM/hugoblox_website/content/authors/sara-hooker/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
   - PastSpeakers
+  - ConfirmedSpeakers
 ---

-Sarah Hooker is a Director at Cohere and she leads Cohere For AI, a research lab that seeks to solve complex machine learning problems.
-She leads a team of researchers and engineers working on making large language models more efficient, safe and grounded.
-Prior to Cohere, Sarah was a research scientist at Google Brain doing work on training models that go beyond test-set accuracy to fulfill multiple desired criteria -- interpretable, compact, fair and robust.
+Sara Hooker is Co-founder and CEO of Adaption Labs, a startup building AI systems that can continuously adapt and learn from real-world experiences.
+Previously, she was VP of AI Research at Cohere, where she led Cohere Labs training small AI models for enterprise use cases.
+Prior to that, she was a research scientist at Google Brain working on training models that go beyond test-set accuracy to fulfill multiple criteria -- interpretable, compact, fair and robust.